John-Abbott-College/4A8-Notes/09_Application_Testing.md

 As always, use a very descriptive name.
 Good test names helps make it clear what is tested.
 They come in very handy when a report of failed tests is seen - the possible problem can be clearer faster.

 A good template for a unit test method name is to specify what is tested and the expected result.

+Examples:

-Example: `Add_2And4_ShouldReturn6`
+`Add_2And4_ShouldReturn6`

 `Add_TwoNegativeNumbers_ShouldReturnANegativeNumber`